 Sugar-Free Summer Drinks

-Here are two recipes for easy summer drinks that keep the flavor without the added sugar:
+Try these two recipes for easy summer party drinks that have the flavor without the added sugar:

 Cucumber-Mint Infused Water

-Add some flavor to your water pitcher by splashing in some cucumber and mint.
-Cucumbers have impressive health benefits, such as blood pressure regulation, and can kill bacteria that causes bad breath.
-The popular herb, mint, helps with digestion and inflammation associated with headaches and migraines.
+Add some flavor to your water by splashing in some cucumber and mint.
+Cucumbers have impressive health benefits, such as blood pressure regulation and can kill bacteria that causes bad breath.
+The popular herb mint helps with digestion and inflammation associated with headaches and migraines.

 - 1 cucumber